 The sources said there had been no sign of any dispute between Gu and Heywood until October and November when the argument over funds began.
 The lack of a paper trail made it difficult for police to determine how much money was involved, they added.

-Police suspect Heywood took a poisoned drink, according to one of the sources, and died on November 15.
-Both sources said Gu was not present at the scene.
+Police suspect Heywood took a poisoned drink, according to one of the sources, and died on Nov.
+15. Both sources said Gu was not present at the scene, but had in the past visited the Nanshan Lijing Holiday Hotel, a secluded complex of rooms and villas in the hills overlooking Chongqing.